hkryucr/trello-clone/README.md

 - CSS
 - Amazon Web Services

-## Features
+## Key Features

+### Easy, Drag-and-Drop & Inline Editing

+One of the main features in Trello is the simplest drag-and-drop and inline editing feature.
+The lists are customizable, meaning that you can follow exclusively metrics that are of interest to you.

+### Well-Organized Board and Card System & Searchable database

+Having a board assigned for each project, and a card for each task, there is little risk of confusion, as every assignments are in order.
+All boards and tasks for all assignments can be searched from the database, using regular expression.

+### Mobile Optimization

+Trello is a mobile-friendly website that can be accessed from every device, including small size android and iOS devices, and big size desktop.

 ### User Authentication
 - Users can sign up or log in with an existing account.
-- Invalid login or signup attempts would trigger both front-end and back-end errors
+- Invalid login or signup attempts would trigger error messages.
-- Logged in users can access boards and board page.
+- Only Logged in users can access boards and board page.
-- Only logged out users can view the splash page.
+- Only logged out users can acess the splash page.
 Logged in users are redirected to the boards page.

 ```
 // router.js